peterso/robotlearningblock/README.md

 - Abort an active trial: Press Trial Start Button AND Trial Stop Button at the same time.

-#### Connecting the Task Board Controller to the Internet

-1. Connect to Task Board SSID: “AutoConnectAP-task-board-###” where ### is the number on the sticker on the side of the task board.
-The SSID password is "robothon".

-2. The configuration page should automatically open in our web browser.
-If not, open web browser and go to URL: “192.168.4.1”.

-3. Click the ”Configure” button to setup a new WiFi network connection.

-4. Select Desired WiFi from scanned list.

-5. Enter your SSID's WiFi password.

-6. Click the “Save” Button.
-The new credentials will be saved to the microcontrollers EEPROM memory for future connections.
-The Task Board will attempt to connect to new WiFi.
-After it has successfully connected to the Internet over the new network the Home Screen will be displayed on the screen.

 #### Reading Task Board State over USB